 CELAC Member States would like to start by stressing, as we have done in previous sessions, that any type of misconduct, especially criminal behavior, committed by UN personnel on Mission, is completely unacceptable and must never go unpunished.
-These acts are particularly grave because of the nature of the functions of the perpetrators, and the special vulnerability of the persons victimized.
+These acts are particularly grave because of the nature of the functions of the perpetrators, and the special vulnerability of the persons victimized, who usually are in the grip of conflict.
 The commission of these crimes has a detrimental effect on the fulfillment of the United Nations mandates and on the credibility of the Organization as a whole.
 This causes serious damage to the victims and the reputation of the UN.

-In this regard the Community of Latin American and Caribbean States reaffirms the need to ensure that all personnel of the United Nations perform its duties in a manner that preserves the image, credibility, impartiality and integrity of the United Nations and upholds its highest ideals.
+In this regard, the Community of Latin American and Caribbean States reaffirms the need to ensure that all personnel of the United Nations perform its duties in a manner that is fully compliant with international human rights law, preserves the image, credibility, impartiality and integrity of the United Nations and upholds its highest ideals.

-The Community of Latin American and Caribbean States would like to thank the Secretary-General for the report contained in document A / 73/128.
+The Community of Latin American and Caribbean States would like to thank the Secretary-General for the report contained in document A/78/248.
 The report shows, in section II, the information provided by Member States since 2007 on the establishment of jurisdiction over their nationals while serving as United Nations officials or experts on mission in relation to crimes established in their current criminal law, particularly those of a serious nature.
-We take note of the report of the Secretary-General (A /73/155), where Section II sets out all the policies and procedures of the United Nations in relation to the allegations referred to in paragraphs 17 and 18 of resolution 71/134.
-We also take note of the Secretary-General's report A /73/129 related to this item of debate.
+We take note of the report of the Secretary-General (A/78/237), where Section II sets out all the policies and procedures of the United Nations in relation to the allegations referred to in paragraphs 30 and 31 of resolution 76/106.